janani2285/Employee-Management-System-EMS/README.md

 - View employees by manager
 - Update employees's manager

-npm inquirer package is used for getting user input through command line and npm mysql package is used to connect to database and perform sql operations
+MYSQL is used to store data. npm inquirer package is used for getting user input through command line and npm mysql package is used to connect to database and perform sql operations

 Git is used for version controlling and for periodic commits to Gitlab.